 Energy you use

 Details of your energy use and property occupation dates.
 If you have a smart meter we will take consumption data directly from your meter.
 You have a contractual obligation to provide us with details of your energy usage, as we need this to send you accurate bills.
 If we have to estimate your bills you may not be paying the right amount for your energy.

 If you have a smart meter it will also transmit data that lets us know that it is safe and operating and recording correctly.

-Details of energy you generate under the Feed In Tariff scheme.
-You're obliged to give us this information so that we can accurately calculate the payments due to you.
+Details of electricity you generate and export under the Feed In Tariff and Smart Export Guarantee schemes.
+You’re obliged to give us this information so that we can accurately calculate the payments due to you.

 If you apply for Warm Home Discount or Affordable Warmth measures

 You will be asked for information about any benefits you receive and money you get from employment, to assess your eligibility for assistance.

 If you use E.ON Drive